Eldrazi7604/Ventaker/README.md

 <div align="center">

 ## Usage
 Once the plugin is enabled, open its settings box located on the plugin square itself.
-Inside you will find many color tweaks (only for when not using a theme, also may or may not work.
-I'm busy so I'm getting it out the door now, instead of checking it :3) and two values you **MUST** change, which are the interval for checking for new backgrounds, and the link.
+Two values you **MUST** change, which are the interval for checking for new backgrounds, and the link ID.
 ## Other Info
-**This is intended to be used with the https://github.com/Eldrazi7604/Walltaker-Vision theme for Vencord.
-This theme is transparent and allows for editing by changing the values found within the "Walltaker-Vision.theme.css" file**
+**This is made for the Discord UI update.
+For the old update, please look at the Old-UI branch**